Thoughts on Peace

 If Christians can refrain from killing abortion providers they should be able to refrain from going to war.

 When we become Christians we give up some luxuries that non-believers continue to enjoy (it’s called “taking up your cross”).
 One of those is the “right” to kill others to protect our Pleasant American Lifestyle (PAL) as defined by freedoms and prosperity.
 Killing for our PAL can be justified on political, economic or Humanist grounds but there is no Christian justification for it.
-Neither Jesus nor his Apostles would have killed to maintain their lifestyles or their lives.
-The Mafia kills to maintain its lifestyle.
+Neither Jesus nor his Apostles would have killed to maintain their lifestyles.
+The Mafia, on the other hand, kills to maintain its lifestyle.

 Christians are commanded to give aid and comfort to their enemies (Rom 12:20).